lim204/horiseon/README.md

 # horiseon
 Horiseon is a webapplication for marketing bussiness.
-The main task was to improve the codebase so it could meet accessibility standards.
-This will position in a better serch engines.
+The main task was to improve the codebase so it could meet accessibility standards, which will improve serch engines.

 <img src="https://github.com/lim204/horiseon/blob/main/assets/images/screenshot.png" alt="Employee data" title="final output ">